cmu-delphi/delphi-epidata/docs/api/covidcast-signals/google-symptoms.md

 ## Lag and Backfill
 Google does not currently update the search data daily, but usually twice a week.
-Each update will usually the coverage to within three days of the day of the update.
+Each update will usually extend the coverage to within three days of the day of the update.
 As a result the delay can range from 3 to 10 days or even more.
 We check for updates every day and provide the most up-to-date data.